 Vehicle design is fundamental to a Safe System approach which requires safe interaction between users, vehicles, the road environment and prompt access to the emergency medical system.
-Vehicle design, which takes account of the behavioural and physical limitations of road users and other system risks, can address a range of risk factors and help to reduce crash involvement, crash injury severity and crash injury consequences.
-To date, vehicle safety provision in cars on the road has usually been directed towards modifying a vehicle to help the driver avoid a crash, or to protect those inside in the event of a crash.
-New attention in Europe and globally is being given to ensuring vehicle crash protective design for those outside the vehicle, in-vehicle driver assistance measures which can help to improve safety behaviours and actively mitigate crash severity and post-crash response.
+Vehicle design, which takes account of the behavioural and physical limitations of road users and other system risks, can address a range of risk factors and help to reduce accident involvement, accident injury severity and accident injury consequences.
+To date, vehicle safety provision in cars on the road has usually been directed towards modifying a vehicle to help the driver avoid an accident, or to protect those inside in the event of an accident.
+New attention in Europe and globally is being given to ensuring vehicle crash protective design for those outside the vehicle, in-vehicle driver assistance measures which can help to improve safety behaviours and actively mitigate accident severity and post-crash response.
 The role of vehicle safety intervention for a Safe System is summarised in Table 1.

-Key system measures System use Vehicles Road Emergency Medical System Pre-crash crash occurrence and crash mitigation Examples Speed management Unimpaired road use Examples Lighting, braking, handling, driver assistance for speed and impairment management Examples Safe System road design, layout, speed limits and user facilities Examples Crash injury during the crash Use of safety restraints or helmets Crash protective design Crash protective medians and roadsides Links to vehicle and roadside crash notification Post-crash Post-crash injury Early access to care Evacuation Crash notification equipment Safety of post- crash sites for safe recovery Fast emergency medical response, early diagnosis and efficient trauma care
+Key system measures System use Vehicles Road Emergency Medical System Examples Examples Examples Examples Pre-crash crash occurrence and crash mitigation Speed management Unimpaired road use Lighting, braking, handling, driver assistance for speed and impairment management Safe System road design, layout, speed limits and user facilities Crash injury during the crash Use of safety restraints or helmets Crash protective design Crash protective medians and roadsides Links to vehicle and roadside crash notification Post-crash Post-crash injury Early access to care Evacuation Crash notification equipment Safety of post- crash sites for safe recovery Fast emergency medical response, early diagnosis and efficient trauma care